RISK OF SERIOUS HARM OR DEATH WITH INTRAVENOUS ADMINISTRATION; SUBLOCADE RISK EVALUATION AND MITIGATION STRATEGY

 A patient who misses a dose should receive the next dose as soon as possible, with the following dose given no less than 26 days later.
 Occasional delays in dosing up to 2 weeks are not expected to have a clinically significant impact on treatment effect.

 If SUBLOCADE is discontinued, its extended-release characteristics should be considered and the patient should be monitored for several months for signs and symptoms of withdrawal and treated appropriately.
-After steady-state has been achieved (4-6 months), patients discontinuing SUBLOCADE may have detectable plasma levels of buprenorphine for twelve months or longer.
-The correlation between plasma concentrations of buprenorphine and those detectable in urine is not known.
+After steady-state has been achieved (4-6 months), patients discontinuing SUBLOCADE may have detectable plasma and urine levels of buprenorphine for twelve months or longer [see CLINICAL PHARMACOLOGY].

 Instructions For Use

-- For abdominal subcutaneous injection only [see WARNINGS AND PRECAUTIONS].
+- For abdominal subcutaneous injection only.
+Do not inject intravenously, intramuscularly, or intradermally [see WARNINGS AND PRECAUTIONS].

 - To be prepared and administered by a healthcare provider only.